raazymuhd1/learning-git/README.md

  - `git commit` - commit a changes and add the file into a repo stage

 ## Commit
+ - committing a changes using `git commit -m "message here"`
+ - or adding and commiting at the same time using `git commit -am "message goes here"`
  - first `commit` does not dependes on any other `commit hash`
  - the next `commit` will be dependends on the first `commit hash`